Sliding Window Algorithm Code Template

 .

-This approach is not difficult.
-Step 2 is like finding a "feasible solution," and step 3 is optimizing this "feasible solution" to find the optimal solution, which is the shortest covering substring.
-The left and right pointers take turns moving forward, and the window size increases and decreases, resembling a caterpillar stretching and shrinking as it slides to the right.
-This is where the name "sliding window" comes from.
+This idea is not hard.
+Step 2 is to find a "valid solution"; step 3 is to optimize this "valid solution" to find the optimal answer, which is the shortest substring.
+The left and right pointers move back and forth, making the window grow and shrink, just like a caterpillar moving along—this is why it's called a "sliding window."

 and window